 Do you have a business plan or financial forecast?
 You can bring that also so your lawyer can understand your business goals, your industry and your competitors and give you more complete advice.

 “Cash is king” - you may have heard this expression before.
-When it comes to your legal work, it’s a good idea to pay for what you need only when you need it.
+When it comes to your legal work, it’s a good idea to pay for what you need only and only when you need it.

-Michael Law Group is an advocate of phasing your legal work wherever possible to help startups preserve cash in those early days.
+Michael Law Group is an advocate of phasing legal work wherever possible to help startups preserve cash in those early days.

 If your lawyer provides you with a proposed list of 10-15 items needed for your startup and you are feeling overwhelmed, ask your lawyer to rank each item in order of priority because this will help you manage your time and cash.

 Did you know that while lawyers are responsible for drafting your legal documents, they also need your instructions to customise your documents?
 This will inevitably take away from your other setup activities so that's another good reason to prioritise your legal work.

 5. Bootstrap online contracts versus custom lawyer build contracts

 You can easily purchase online template contracts and some startups understandably opt for this to preserve cash.